sdbeng/60-days-of-swiftui-code/README.md

 Welcome to Getting started with #60daysofswiftuicode 2021 project!!

-I'm glad you decided to join me.
+I'm glad you decided to join me on this challenge.
 I strongly believe that pair programming and collaboration between developers is the best idea to start and finish a project.

 I know there are infinite number of tools and ways to go through this but I ust want to get started right away - there will always be road blocks and life changes I think I need to set a couple of goals and work hard to make things happen.
 No more waiting.
 Beat procrastination!